compomics/moFF/README.md

 The MS2 identified peptides can be presented as a tab-delimited file containing mimimal (mandatory) annotation for each peptide (a)

 (a) The tab-delimited file must contain the following information for all the peptides:
-  - 'peptide' : sequence of the peptide
+  - 'peptide' : peptide-spectrum-match  sequence
   - 'prot': protein ID
-  - 'rt': peptide retention time  ( The retention time must be specified in second )
+  - 'rt': peptide-spectrum-match retention time  (i.e the retention time contained in the mgf file; The retention time must be specified in second)
   - 'mz' : mass over charge
   - 'mass' : mass of the peptide
   - 'charge' : charge of the ionized peptide

 NOTE 1 : In case the tab-delimited file provided by the user contains fields that are not mentioned here (i.e modifications,petides length) the algorithm will retain these in the final output.
+The peptide-spectrum-match sequence and the protein id  informations are used only in the match-between-run module.

 NOTE 2 : Users can also provide PeptideShaker output as source material for moFF.
 Please refer to the [moff-GUI](https://github.com/compomics/moff-gui) manual for more information on how to do this.

 [Top of page](#moff)